metaheuristiclabs/Delta-x/README.md

 This repository contains some files to make this yourself or modify for your purposes:
 1. Gerber files for PCB manufacture
-2. Artwork files for ordering or editing
+2. Graphics files for ordering or editing
 3. Drill file for enclosure production
-4. BOM (albeit a short one)
+4. BOM
-5. KiCad files if I can figure out how to do that properly
+5. KiCad files